 You will need to complete a DS-160: Online Nonimmigrant Visa Application.

-Then schedule a visa interview by determining which embassy is closet to you and applying for an interview on their website.
+Then schedule a visa interview by determining which embassy is closest to you and applying for an interview on their website.

 You will want to look up the anticipated wait times for interviews and visa processing.